AI Audit for Small Business: What It Is, What You Get, and When to Do One

 For a broader pricing view, read How Much Does AI Consultancy Cost UK?.

-What a good AI audit feels like
+What should a good AI audit feel like?

 It should feel clarifying.
 You should finish with a better understanding of your business, not just AI.
 You should know where your team is wasting effort, which tasks are good candidates for automation, and where human judgement still needs to stay front and centre.